Bereira/SIESTA/README.md

 ## Setting up your environment

-To run `SIESTA` you will need several Python libraries.
+To run `SIESTA` properly you will need several Python libraries.
 For [Anaconda](https://anaconda.org/) users, we provide the `siesta.yml` file to set up an environment to run the code.
 You can do that by running, in a terminal with Anaconda activate:

 ```
 conda env create -f siesta.yml